sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

 ![resources/images/developpingExtension/tree_structure.png](resources/images/developpingExtension/tree_structure.png)

-Notice that there is some content which is present only in the wiki (the "WikiOnly" content), some content present only in the website (the model library, most of the community content…).
+Notice that there is some content which is present only in the wiki (the "WikiOnly" content), some content present only in the website (the model library, most of the community content...).
 In fact, the wiki tree structure is determined by the file _Sidebar, while the website tree structure is determined by the file _WebsiteTreeStructure_.

 ## Good practices when writing markdown files